risteven13/hello-world/README.md

 		https://i.postimg.cc/hGt5Xm56/TOPOFEGG.jpg
 		https://i.postimg.cc/3Nkhm6bM/Photo-on-3-5-19-at-10-35-AM.jpg

  Today we worked on adding pictures to the project.
-Annabelle wasn’t here and riley almost had a panic attack.
+Annabelle wasn’t here and we couldn't advance the design.

 DAY 10:
 Today we are continuing to add and adjust pictures.
 Luke emailed a few teachers he previously sold eggs to, here’s his email to them.